-OFFERTORY HYMN

-- 1. Glory be to Jesus, who in bitter pains, poured for me the life-blood from his sacred veins. - 2.
+While the Table is prepared, the following hymn is sung [at 10 am only]: OFFERTORY HYMN - Glory be to Jesus, who in bitter pains, poured for me the life-blood from his sacred veins. - 2.
 Grace and life eternal in that blood I find; blessed be his compassion, infinitely kind. - 3.
-Blessed through endless ages be the precious stream which from endless torment did the world redeem. - 4.
-Abel's blood for vengeance Pleaded to the skies; But the blood of Jesus For our pardon cries. - 5.
-Oft as it is sprinkled on our guilty hearts, Satan in confusion terror-struck departs. - 6.
-Oft as earth exulting wafts its praise on high, Hell with terror trembles, heaven is filled with joy. - 7.
+Blest through endless ages be the precious stream which from endless torment did the world redeem. - 4.
+Oft as it is sprinkled on our guilty hearts, Satan in confusion terror-struck departs. - 5.
+Oft as earth exulting wafts its praise on high, angel hosts rejoicing, heaven make their glad reply. - 6.
 Lift ye then your voices; swell the mighty flood; louder still and louder praise the precious Blood.
 Words: Italian, author unknown, tr.
 Edward Caswall (1814-78), alt.
-Music: 'Caswall', F. Filitz (1804-76)

-THE GREAT THANKSGIVING

-The Lord be with you.
+Music: 'Caswall', F. Filitz (1804-76) THE GREAT THANKSGIVING The Lord be with you.